John Schneider (screen actor): Acting

-In 2001, he portrayed Jonathan Kent, the adoptive father of Clark Kent on Smallville, starring in 100 episodes.
+In 2001, he portrayed Jonathan Kent, the adoptive father of Clark Kent in 100 episodes of Smallville.
 Schneider directed some episodes of Smallville, including "Talisman".
 Some episodes contain references to Schneider's work in The Dukes of Hazzard, e.g. the season five episode "Exposed" is notable for reuniting Schneider with his former Dukes co-star Tom Wopat.
 Schneider guest starred for the latter half of season five appearing in the episodes "Void" and "Oracle".
 Schneider returned for the season 10 premiere of Smallville, reprising his role as Jonathan Kent in a recurring role.

-Schneider has appeared in many films and TV series, including five guest spots on Hee Haw and the miniseries 10.5.
-He had a recurring role on Dr. Quinn, Medicine Woman and made guest appearances on such shows as Diagnosis: Murder, Touched by an Angel, JAG and Walker, Texas Ranger.
+Schneider has appeared in many films and television series, including five guest spots on Hee Haw and the miniseries 10.5.
+He had a recurring role on Dr. Quinn, Medicine Woman, and made guest appearances on such shows as Diagnosis: Murder, Touched by an Angel, JAG and Walker, Texas Ranger.

 In 2009, Schneider made an appearance on CSI in an episode titled "Kill Me If You Can".
-He appeared in the first season of The Secret Life of the American Teenager, in which his real-life son Chasen Schneider had a recurring role.
+He appeared in the first season of The Secret Life of the American Teenager. in which his real-life son Chasen Schneider had a recurring role.
 During the summer of 2008 and early 2009, John portrayed "Marshall Bowman".
 He declined to continue through the second season and his character was written off.

-In 2010, Schneider appeared in the series Leverage as a corrupt music executive in the season three episode "The Studio Job", and in several episodes of Desperate Housewives as a retired military man and father of Keith Watson (Brian Austin Green), the love interest of Bree Van de Kamp.
+In 2010, Schneider appeared in the series Leverage (2010) as a corrupt music executive in the season three episode "The Studio Job".
+He played the role of a retired military man and father of Keith Watson (Brian Austin Green), the love interest of Bree Van de Kamp in several episodes of Desperate Housewives (2010).
 In 2011, he starred in the film Doonby, as a drifter who comes into a small town and makes it better.
 However, a menacing force stalks him.
 "It's It's a Wonderful Life without the wonderful part," Schneider explains. "'Reach down into the throat of It's a Wonderful Life, pull it inside out and make a movie out of it."

-He returned to the role of Bo Duke, alongside Tom Wopat as Luke Duke, in a 2014 commercial for Autotrader.com.
+In 2014, he returned to the role of Bo Duke, alongside Tom Wopat as Luke Duke, in a commercial for Autotrader.com.

 Filmmaking

 In addition to acting, John Schneider owns and operates the John Schneider Studios (JSS) where he writes and produces independent films in Holden, Louisiana.
-John Schneider Studios (JSS) has created an infrastructure to give independent filmmakers all the tools they need to create their stories and films in one location.
+JSS has created an infrastructure to give independent filmmakers all the tools they need to create their stories and films in one location.